ibm-cloud-docs/openwhisk/pkg_obstorage.md

   ```
   {: pre}

- 3. Create a trigger named `myCosTrigger` with the `changes` feed in the package binding that you created.
+ 3. Create a trigger named `cosTrigger` with the `changes` feed in the package binding that you created.
 Use your bucket name and {{site.data.keyword.cos_full_notm}} endpoint parameter values.

   ```
   ibmcloud fn trigger create myCosTrigger --feed myCosPkg/changes \